-- Neurodevelopmental assessments - Each mental health team is working with the all Wales performance Delivery Unit to undertake demand and capacity exercises; - Waiting list initiatives have been utilised; - Additional resources identified for a sustainable ASD service; - Actively reviewing and managing referrals and referral pathways; - A process mapping exercise is underway alongside the Delivery Unit; - An active recruitment plan is being developed; - Weekend clinics are being considered to increase assessment; - Validation exercises are underway within the ADHD service; - Agency practitioners are being utilised to address the waiting list; - Development of a business case to address the long waits for ADHD; - Planned introduction of new software to aid the process/accuracy of diagnosis of ADHD is underway; - The use of See On Symptom/Parent Initiated Follow Up across Paediatrics is ensuring that waiting lists are 'clean' and those children and young people on the waiting list are appropriate. - Psychological therapies - A team restructure is underway and a new Service Delivery Manager appointed; - Assessments are being undertaken either face to face or virtually; - Therapeutic appointments have been commenced utilising a blended approach of Attend Anywhere, Face-to-Face and Walk and Talk therapy; - Waiting list initiatives are being utilised; - A demand and capacity exercise will be undertaken with all staff to ascertain capacity in caseloads; - A review of all modalities will be undertaken to ensure prudent delivery of therapy in line with local and national policies/guidelines.
+- Neurodevelopmental assessments - Each mental health team is working with the all Wales performance Delivery Unit to undertake demand and capacity exercises; - Additional resources identified for a sustainable ASD service; - Actively reviewing and managing referrals and referral pathways; - A process mapping exercise is underway alongside the Delivery Unit; - An active recruitment plan is being developed; - Weekend clinics are being considered to increase assessment; - Validation exercises are underway within the ADHD service; - Agency practitioners are being utilised to address the waiting list; - Development of a business case to address the long waits for ADHD; - Planned introduction of new software to aid the process/accuracy of diagnosis of ADHD is underway.
+Initial training for the new software is expected to take place in June 2021 and to be based in Carmarthenshire: - The use of See On Symptom/Parent Initiated Follow Up across Paediatrics is ensuring that waiting lists are 'clean' and those children and young people on the waiting list are appropriate; - Highly specialist Clinical Psychologist has been recruited to start in July on a fixed term contract to assist with demand and capacity planning and to address the waiting list. - Psychological therapies - Assessments are being undertaken either face to face or virtually; - Waiting list initiatives are being utilised; - A demand and capacity exercise will be undertaken with all staff to ascertain capacity in caseloads; - A review of all modalities will be undertaken to ensure prudent delivery of therapy in line with local and national policies/guidelines.